Diplomats & International Organizations

 4.2 Accreditation of international organizations

-5. Diplomatic and envoy personnel
+5. Diplomatic and envoy staff

 6. FAQ Diplomats and international organizations